 Encourage make-believe play.

 - Provide props so children can take different roles: parent, baby, rescue worker, pet, dancer, magician.
 A child who pretends with others learns to follow the “rules” of the role he plays.
 “I’m the waiter.
 I give you a menu, and you tell me what you want to eat.
 Then I tell our cook what to make and bring the food to you when it’s ready.”

-- Observe to find out if children internally patrol their own behavior as they play their make-believe roles.
+- Observe to find out if children internally monitor their behavior as they play their make-believe roles.
 “I can’t play with Celia now.
 I’m being the waiter for Kaya and Will.”

 - Give children a chance to set limits when a playmate doesn’t follow the rules.
-They will often remind each other to control impulses during make-believe play: “Don’t growl at me, Waiter.
+They will often remind each other to control impulses during make-believe play: “Don’t growl at me, waiter.
 Waiters don’t scare people.
 They take orders and deliver food.”

 Help children negotiate with each other during pretend play.

 - If plans have to be changed, remind the children that they have options.
-“You want the magic wand.
-But it’s still Emma’s turn.
-You can sit and wait.
-Or you could play that this cape is magic and wear it till Emma’s done.”
+“You want the magic wand, but it’s still Emma’s turn.
+You can sit and wait, or you could pretend this cape is magic and wear it until Emma is done.”